Abel Douay: Legacy

-The death of Abel Douay was a deeply demoralizing blow to the French army and gave a profound shock to the nation at large.
+Douay's death was a deeply demoralizing blow to the French army and gave a profound shock to the nation at large.
 Few, however, were as shocked as Napoleon III, who immediately issued a flurry of new orders reconstituting the army's command structure and strategic guidelines.

-General Félix Douay was stationed along the same front as his older brother and fought at Sedan until the final surrender.
+Félix Douay was stationed along the same front as his older brother and fought at Sedan until the final surrender.
 He too served as a field commander, leader of the French 7th Corps.
+Douay was buried in a stately tomb just outside Wissembourg together with many of his fallen soldiers.
+A large monument to the battle was erected near his tomb at the end of the First World War.

-Twenty years after the battle, an apocryphal story was published in Germany proffering a different end for Abel Douay: a German "eyewitness" claimed that the general had been shot by one of his own men, allegedly for ordering the French retreat.
-This story perhaps derived from the reported words of Frederick III who, advancing through the battlefield, had come upon Abel Douay's corpse and made the bald observation that the general had died beyond the range of German rifle fire.
+20 years after the battle, an apocryphal story was published in Germany proffering a different story of Douay's death: a German "eyewitness" claimed that the general had been shot by one of his own men, allegedly for ordering a retreat.
+This story perhaps derived from the reported words of Frederick III who, advancing through the battlefield, had come upon Douay's corpse and made the bald observation that the general had died beyond the range of German rifle fire.
 A solemn portrayal of this scene was later created by the Prussian history painter Anton von Werner.

-General Abel Douay is buried in a stately tomb just outside Wissembourg together with many of his fallen soldiers.
-A large monument to the battle was erected near his tomb at the end of the First World War.